 A potential secondary yet unproven aspect of L-DOS47 action is the observation that an acidic pH microenvironment (< pH 6.8) may limit the effectiveness of weakly basic cytotoxic drugs employed in treatment of lung and other solid tumours.
 An acidic microenvironment is associated with protonation of these agents and decreased uptake and alkalinisation can result in enhanced agent uptake and cytotoxicity.
 Furthermore, extracellular acidity may also inhibit the active transport of some drugs.
 This raises the possible application of L-DOS47 to combination cancer therapies with agents which have little or no overlapping toxicities.
-At the European Society of Medical Oncology (ESMO) 2016 Congress in Copenhagen, Denmark, preliminary results from the KEYNOTE-021 study, were presented which included patients with metastatic non-squamous NSCLC regardless of PD-L1 expression level.
-This new data suggests that KEYTRUDA® in combination with pemetrexed and platinum may become the standard of care for previously untreated patients with metastatic non-squamous NSCLC regardless of PD-L1 expression.
-As a result, the Company has decided to place on hold the commencement of this clinical study and prioritize the clinical studies that are currently ongoing.
+This study is designed to determine the possible chemo-enhancing properties of L-DOS47.
+The possibility of combining L-DOS47 with a weakly basic agent like vinorelbine may improve therapeutic outcomes for cancer patients.
+The vinorelbine/cisplatin combination is used as a first-line treatment for non-squamous NSCLC.